viraj-lakshitha/silver-gateway/README.md

 - Harden the proxy path (timeouts, retries, structured telemetry).
 - Layer on authentication (API keys, JWT) and Redis-backed rate limiting.
 - Expand automated tests with Jest + supertest covering admin and proxy flows.

+## License

+Distributed under the MIT License.
+See `LICENSE` for details.